Can Passkeys Be Stolen?

 can passkeys be stolen

-• Passkeys cannot be stolen to gain unauthorized access because the private key remains secure on the user's device.
+• Passkeys resist theft and hacking for unauthorized access because the private key remains securely locked on the user's device.

-• Public keys could theoretically be intercepted, but they are useless without the private key.
+• Public keys might be intercepted, but they are cryptographically useless without the corresponding private key.

-• Even if a device is stolen, biometric verification or a PIN is required to access the private key.
+• Even if a device is stolen, biometric or PIN verification is required to use the passkey for authentication.

 Passkeys are a modern authentication method designed to replace traditional passwords, providing a more secure and user-friendly experience.
 The security of passkeys lies in the way they handle key pairs and the storage of sensitive data: